 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If prolonged numbness of your lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
 Call Drs.
 Patel or Fraser at Gahanna Office Phone Number (614) 471-6600 if you have any questions.

 - Slight elevation of temperature immediately following surgery is common.
 If your temperature persists, notify the office.
 Tylenol or Ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It is also difficult to take fluids after surgery.
 You may be dehydrated.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, you can feel hard projections in your mouth with your tongue.
 These projections are not tooth roots.
 They are the bony walls or socket that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Fraser.
+If not, they can be removed by Drs.
+Patel and Fraser.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with Chap Stick or Blistex.